 After being invited to discuss suicide in response to the suicides of Anthony Bordain and Kate Spade on RTHK‘s Backchat, I penned this stream of consciousness article trying to rationalize the spike in suicide stats (according to the New York Times, it has leapt in popularity as a life-obliterating lifestyle choice by 25% since 1999).
-Reliving my own flirtation with suicide, I started ruminating on what stopped me from revisiting that dark place in the hope it might help others.
+Reliving my own flirtation with suicide, I started ruminating on what stopped me from revisiting that dark place and came to some surprising conclusions.

 I doubt that in the final hours of their lives Anthony Bordain and Kate Spade were thinking about their celebrity, their achievements, their accolades, or wondering how their fans would respond to the news of their deaths.
 Suicide is a decision so impetuous that I don’t think it even qualifies as a decision.
 It’s an impulse born of chaos that wrecks lives and perpetuates mental illness, spiking stats, since those left behind are at high risk of developing mental health conditions like PTSD, depression and anxiety disorders themselves.